 Where Do EMTs Get Paid The Most?

-As with most career fields, EMTs make the highest wages in areas with a high demand for their services.
-States with a high cost of living compared to the national average may also tend to have higher wages.
-Before you move to a new region in search of a better-paying job, consider the relative costs of housing, food, travel and other necessities.
+As with most career fields, EMTs earn the highest wages in areas with a high service demand.
+States with a high cost of living compared to the national average may also tend to have higher salaries.
+Before you move to a new region in search of a better-paying job, consider the relative costs of housing, food, travel, and other necessities.

-You may find that the high wages offered in some places actually translate to a lower buying power.
+You may find that the high wages offered usually means that there is a lower buying power.

-Based on average wages reported by Zip Recruiter and confirmed by the Bureau of Labor Statistics, the highest-paid EMT jobs are in New York, where EMTs average $15.78 an hour which translates into an average salary of $32,823.
-The lowest-paid EMTs are in North Carolina, where the average pay is $11.57 an hour or $25,072 annually.
+Based on average wages reported by Zip Recruiter and confirmed by the Bureau of Labor Statistics, the highest-paid EMT jobs are in Washington, where EMTs average $22.32 an hour.
+The lowest-paid EMTs are in North Carolina, where the average pay is $13.59 an hour or $28,268 annually.

-These figures are current as of late 2020, but they may not be an entirely accurate reflection of the field as they are based on user-reported income.
+These figures are current as of 2023, but they may not accurately reflect the field as they are based on user-reported income.
 Consider the figures more like ballpark estimates or guidelines for your state.